apache/ozone-docker-runner/CONTRIBUTING.md

 ### Building

-CI checks are triggered by pushing changes to your fork.

-GitHub Actions workflow runs in your fork are listed at `https://github.com/<username>/ozone-docker-runner/actions`.

-The image is built and tagged with commit SHA in GitHub, ready for testing integration with other repos.

-Images built in your fork are available at `https://github.com/<username>/ozone-docker-runner/pkgs/container/ozone-runner`.
+Whenever changes are pushed to your fork, GitHub builds a multi-platform image (for `amd64` and `arm64`), and tags it with the commit SHA.
 These images can be shared with other developers for feedback.
+Workflow runs are listed at `https://github.com/<username>/ozone-docker-runner/actions`, images at `https://github.com/<username>/ozone-docker-runner/pkgs/container/ozone-runner`.

 ### Testing